[Stay on top of transportation news: Get TTNews in your inbox.]

 Cooper’s viewpoint has been echoed by his peers in the political class.
 The concept of rebuilding infrastructure capable of withstanding the impact of severe weather events has been endorsed by freight stakeholders.
 The Biden administration has made climate change a central theme.
 Secretary Buttigieg, for instance, has promoted a need for severe-weather resilience.
 The secretary championed related policy provisions in the $1 trillion infrastructure law.

 “We are faced with a moment that is calling on us to address some of the issues that so many of our communities, especially in the industrial Midwest, have faced,” Buttigieg said last month in Ohio, pointing to “new construction materials that help in that fight against climate change.”

 “The real question is not whether AVs [autonomous vehicles] are equitable, but are AVs more equitable than existing transportation?
 If the answer to that question is ‘yes,’ that’s good.
 That’s progress,” says @HilaryCainDC of @autosinnovate https://t.co/GUahDgPmxk— Dan Vock (@danvock) September 27, 2022

 The Last Word

 We publish Mondays when Congress is in session and add updates throughout the week.
+We also are publishing weekly during the 2022 midterm elections.
 See previous installments of Capitol Agenda here.
 Email firstname.lastname@example.org with tips.
 Follow us @eugenemulero and @transporttopics.

 Want more news?
 Listen to today's daily briefing below or go here for more info: